stafyniaksacha/documentation-V2/src/api/2/controller-collection/delete-specifications/index.md

 {{{since "1.0.0"}}}

-Deletes the validation specification for the <index>/<collection>.
+Delete validation specifications for a data collection.

-It returns a `status` of 200 even if no validation specification exists.
+The request succeeds even if no specification exist for that data collection.

-***Note:***  by default, an empty specification is implicitly applied to all collections.
+***Note:***  an empty specification is implicitly applied to all collections.
 In a way, "no specification set" means "all documents are valid".
-This is why there is no error when we make this request and no specifications exist.

 ---